gjbex/Fortran-MOOC/docs/pointers.md

 expects an array of that type and shape transparently, i.e., the procedure is declared with standard array arguments.

-Another interesting application is to associate a pointer with an array slice.
+Another interesting application is to associate a pointer with a subarray.
 The following code fragment illustrates this.

 ~~~~fortran